mhogomchungu/media-downloader/README.md

 ```
 1. Make sure you have the following packages installed:-
     - Development version of Qt libraries installed.
 They will be named
-      something like like "libqt5-qtbase-devel" or "qt5-devel" or
+      something like "libqt5-qtbase-devel" or "qt5-devel" or
-      "qtbase5-dev" or something that sounds similar.
+      "qtbase5-dev" or something else that sounds similar.
     - cmake
     - gcc
 2. Dowload the source archive and extract it.